Best Dividend-Paying Altcoins and Cryptocurrencies 2023

 No. of Supported Exchanges: 100+

 VeChain operates as a platform for smart contracts, similar to NEO and Ethereum.
-It boasts a highly scalable Layer-1 blockchain infrastructure that is eco-friendly.
+It boasts a highly scalable, eco-friendly Layer-1 blockchain infrastructure.

-One of VeChain’s great perks is that it pays “dividends” in the form of VTHO coins.
+One of VeChain’s great perks is that it pays “dividends” in VTHO coins.
 Users have to hold VET tokens in their wallets to receive VTHO tokens.
-The payout is at a rate of 0.00042 VTHOR tokens per day per staking of 1 VET.
-The yearly dividend is about 2.2%.
+The payout is at a rate of 0.00043 VTHOR tokens per day per staking of 1 VET.
+The yearly dividend ranges from 1% to 3%, paid monthly.

 (BMJ Score: 4.0 out of 5)